rugbyprof/4883-Software-Tools/Assignments/A03/README.md

 - A summary of the game stats can be found in: `["2009102505"]["home" or "away"]["stats"]`.
 - Individual player stats are located under `["2009102505"]["drives"][X]["plays"][Y]["players"]` where `X` = `drive-number` and `Y` = `play-id`.

-Here is an example play in a drive:
+Here is an example play in a drive.
+Each player involved in a play is listed in the "players" array.
+The statId describes what they did.
+In this play we have three stats:

+- statId : 3 = First down.
+- statId : 79 = Solo Tackle.
+- statId : 10 = Rushing Yards

 ```json
 "3068": {
     "sp": 0,